Between Silk and Chains: Mistress EVA on Power and Play

 GATA: If you were giving that award today, who or what would you celebrate for pushing sexual freedom forward?

-Hmm, I am not so clued in to the commentators of today.
-Let's see.
-Is there like an influencer in the Western world that is, you know, creating conversations that can then be taken elsewhere?
-But then, my brain also kind of lights up for this program that I've recently heard of.
-Where was it?
-Rwanda?
-Where they're teaching men about healthy, quote-unquote, masculinity, what consent is, how to consider taking people to the hospital when they're giving birth, and that this has actually resulted in a lot of improved states of welfare.
-And I guess for me, everything is just far too interconnected.
-That's why I'm not the one giving away these awards, haha.
+EVA: Hmm, I’m not so clued in to the commentators of today.
+Maybe an influencer in the Western world creating conversations that can be taken elsewhere.
+But then, my brain also lights up for a program I recently heard of in Rwanda, teaching men about healthy masculinity, consent, and supporting people during childbirth, which has actually improved welfare.
+I guess for me, everything is far too interconnected, which is why I’m not the one giving awards, haha.
 Maybe that's what's happening here.
-But I guess on another level I kind of feel like it's such a personal thing also.
+On another level, I kind of feel like it’s also such a personal thing.

 I really commend any individual bothering to read this interview or thinking about finding pleasure in the touch of their own body.
-Like I commend a lot of people, so I would suck at being on the tree, maybe.
+I commend a lot of people, so I’d probably suck at being on the judging committee.

 GATA: After years of navigating visibility and vulnerability in such an exposed profession, what does privacy mean to you now?